×

 to your questions

-The world of logistics is complex and certain concepts can be difficult to understand.
-Being in control of your logistics means being more independent and also means understanding your environment and associated concepts.
+The world of logistics is complex, and some concepts can be difficult to grasp.
+Being in control of your logistics means being more independent and also understanding your environment and the associated concepts.

-Find a logistics glossary here, as well as answers to the most frequently asked questions.
-Yours may be there!
+Find a logistics glossary here, as well as answers to frequently asked questions.
+Yours might be there!

-A warehouse management system (WMS) is software that helps businesses manage and control the day-to-day operations of a warehouse from the time goods and materials arrive at a distribution or fulfillment center until they leave.
+A warehouse management system (WMS) is software that helps businesses manage and control the daily operations of a warehouse from the arrival of goods and materials at a distribution or fulfillment center until their departure.

 +

-The price of a WMS (Warehouse Management System) can vary considerably, ranging from €25,000 to €250,000 (or more) for its acquisition.
-The cost of WMS software depends on many factors, including the required features , the size of the warehouse , and the complexity of logistics operations.
+The price of a Warehouse Management System (WMS) can vary considerably, ranging from €25,000 to €250,000 (or even more).
+The cost of WMS software depends on many factors, including the required functionalities , the size of the warehouse , and the complexity of logistics operations.

 +

-Logistics tracking software is often an feature of WMS software .
-WMS, on the other hand, is a broader system that manages all warehouse operations.
+Logistics traceability software is often a feature integrated into a WMS (Warehouse Management System) .
+The WMS, in turn, is a broader system that manages all warehouse operations.
 Traceability focuses specifically on tracking the movement and status of products at each stage of the supply chain.

 • Real-time traceability of returned products,